wso2/choreo-apim-mediation-policies/mediation-rewrite-resource-path/Package.md

+# Rewrite Resource Path

-# Package Overview
+## Overview

-This package contains the mediation policy "Rewrite Resource Path" which is available out of the box in Choreo.
-This policy provides the capability to modify resource path of a request going through a proxy created in Choreo.
+The "Rewrite Resource Path" policy is available out-of-the-box in Choreo and provides the capability to modify the resource path segment
+(i.e., the endpoint of the upstream API) of an HTTP request flowing through an HTTP proxy created in Choreo.
+The original resource path will be replaced by the provided relative resource path.

 ## Usage